AgentOS

 Emergent capabilities

-The newest and most interesting part of AgentOS: agents that autonomously create their own tools at runtime.
+Agents can autonomously create their own tools at runtime.

 The Emergent Capability Engine lets agents detect when they're missing a capability and forge a new tool on the fly.
 An agent invokes a meta-tool called ForgeToolMetaTool, which can either compose existing tools into a pipeline or write sandboxed code from scratch.
 A SandboxedToolForge executes the code in a memory/time-bounded environment with an explicit API allowlist.
 Then an EmergentJudge — an LLM-as-judge — validates the tool actually works before it can be used.